xmartlabs/ViewPagerBottomSheet/README.md

 # ViewPagerBottomSheet

-Use ViewPagers in Bottom Sheets and Bottom Sheet Dialogs!
+This is a forked project from [ViewPagerBottomSheet](https://github.com/laenger/ViewPagerBottomSheet) which adds support for ViewPager2 in Bottom Sheets and Bottom Sheet Dialogs!
+ViewPager is allowed but the library uses reflection to operate.
+However, ViewPager2 doesn't need reflection, so we strongly recommend use ViewPager2 instead of ViewPager.

 ## Example

-This repository features an example app that demonstrates nested ViewPagers inside a bottom sheet:
+This repository features an example app that demonstrates nested ViewPagers2 inside a bottom sheet:

 ![Example App](assets/viewpager.gif)

 ## Use for your project